08Aristodemus24/project-alexander/readme.md

 2. fade project-title, and project-description also with link fork and star icons

 **Problems and solutions:**
-1. because you are selecting right away .accordion-item you never get project-link to be selected
+1. <s>because you are selecting right away .accordion-item you never give a chance for project-link to be selected or clicked on.
+Solved using cursor default on accordion item, since I was all along able to click the link to project but because of cursor pointer set to accordion item itself it was very hard to see if I was on top of link element</s>

 **Tech used:**
 1.